 Water bottles/Camel-baks: Capacity to carry 2 litres.

-Mess Kit: Bowl, mug, Knife, spoon and Fork (not disposable)
+Mess Kit: Bowl, mug, Knife, spoon and Fork (not disposable) and hand sanitizer

 Torch: Ideally a head torch with at least one set of extra batteries